oasysgames/verse-layer-opstack/README.md

 Key     : 0xabcd1234...
 ```

+Please fund at least 10 OAS to the following address.
+This address will send transactions to our L1 to cover the required gas fees:
+- OP_PROPOSER_ADDR
+- OP_BATCHER_ADDR
+- MR_PROVER_ADDR
+- MR_FINALIZER_ADDR
+- VERIFY_SUBMITTER_ADDR

 ## Create `jwt.txt`
 Create the JWT secret used for authentication between `op-node` and `op-geth`.
 This secret does not need to be backed up.
 ```shell